hpcleuven/VscDocumentation/source/leuven/mindwell_quick_start.rst

 The KU Leuven / UHasselt Tier-2 cluster *Mindwell* entered production around mid 2026.
-Mindwell contains thin nodes, large memory nodes and GPU nodes.
+Mindwell contains thin nodes, large memory nodes, nodes intended for interactive work and GPU nodes.
 The regular credit accounts can be used on all clusters, including Mindwell.

 Mindwell does not have separate login nodes and can be accessed from the :ref:`Genius login nodes <tier2_login_nodes>`.